-TeachThought, LLC is a fluid platform dedicated to supporting educators in evolving learning for a 21st century audience.
+TeachThought, LLC is a progressive learning brand dedicated to supporting educators in evolving learning for a 21st century audience.

-It then extends to our design of learning models, curricula, apps, and other progressive learning tools to experiment with what works and what does not using data-driven and research-supported thinking.
+Most visibly, this starts with thought leadership and practical solutions for K-20 teachers via the TeachThought blog.
+It then extends to our design of learning models, curricula, apps, and other progressive learning tools to experiment with what works and what does through a combination of utopic opining and data-driven and research-supported thinking.

 TeachThought’s mantra is simple: learn better.

 We believe that this can happen much more simply than it’d seem.
 The secret is to change the way people think about learning.
 It’s possible more than ever to create learning spaces that are personalized, self-directed, social, and rigorous.
-This requires new tools and models, but more importantly a paradigm shift in how people thinking of the learning process–and all people, not just educators.
-Because in the 21st century, we’re all educators.
+This requires new tools and models, but more importantly a paradigm shift in how everyone–educators and otherwise–thinks of the learning process.

 What Makes TeachThought Different?